Affordable Health Insurance And Medigap Plans – Instantly Compare

 What Is The Cheapest Plan?

 A special "Catastrophic" tier is provided for persons under age 30.
 However, federal subsidies are not applicable to this tier, and specialist visits and non-generic prescriptions are often subject to large deductibles.
-Also, in many situations, a Silver-tier or Bronze-tier plan is more cost-efficient.
-Specialist and urgent care visits may be subject to copays, instead of the policy deductible.
+Also, in many situations, a Silver-tier or Bronze-tier plan is more cost-efficient, since specialist and urgent care visits may be subject to copays, instead of the policy deductible.
 Tier 2 and Tier 3 drugs also may not be subject to a deductible.
+Tier 5 specialty drugs are the most expensive prescriptions, and are subject to coinsurance and a deductible.

-The maximum out-of-pocket expense for an individual in 2021 is $8,550 per year, which increased from $8,150.
-The family maximum is $17,100.
-For QHDHP (Qualified High Deductible Health Plan) plans, the maximums are $7,000, and $14,000.
-Maximum annual HSA contributions are $3,600 for single plans, and $7,200 for family coverage.
+The maximum out-of-pocket expense for an individual in 2024 is $9,450 per year, which increased from $8,700 two years ago.
+The family maximum is $18,900.
+For QHDHP (Qualified High Deductible Health Plan) plans, the maximums are $7,500, and $15,000.
+Maximum annual HSA contributions are $4,150 for single plans, and $8,300 for family coverage.
 Non-grandfathered contracts must adhere to these guidelines.
 However, policies that are grandfathered (issued before April of 2010) do not have to meet these guidelines, if still in-force.
 Most grandfathered contracts are no longer active

 All preventive benefits for you or any other person named on the Bronze-type (and all others) policy are covered at 100%.
 For example, annual physicals, mammograms, children's well check exams and adult PAP tests will have no out of pocket expense to you.
 For females, cervical cancer screening is covered along with contraception, well-woman visits and osteoporosis testing (if over age 60).
 Thus, if you had no medical issues and were mainly concerned with catastrophic and preventative features only, the Bronze option (along with Silver-tier contracts) should be considered.